 The APR is a measure of the cost to you for borrowing money, the APR includes your interest rate, points, fees and other charges associated with your loan – that’s why it’s usually higher than your interest rate.

 If you have any questions about what's included, you should contact a loan expert at 1-855-256-2559.
 We’re available Monday – Friday, 8 am – 11 pm ET and Saturday 10 am – 4 pm ET.

 - Investment homes

-We require a 20% down payment on all jumbo loans.
+We require a minimum 10% down payment on all jumbo loans.